|

 Bankers Acceptance

-Bankers Acceptance is a usance bill of exchange drawn by the customer to his order, and accepted by his banker, and payable on a specified future date.
+Bankers Acceptance (BA) is a usance bill of exchange drawn by the customer (Drawer) to his order and accepted by his bank (accepting bank) and payable on a specified future date.
+BA operations in Malaysia are strictly guided by the current Guidelines on Bankers Acceptances issued by Bank Negara Malaysia.

 |